nestarz/metadata-please/README.md

 # metadata-please

-Browser extension to annotate pages and save them into a YAML file
+Browser extension to annotate pages and save them into a YAML file.

+Features
+- Autocompletion using page metadata parser
+- Geolocalisation with a World map
+- YAML output
+- Redirection to a pull request on Github to save the YAML file

 ## How to use